Naproxen 250mg & 500mg Tablets

-It is available as regular tablets or as gastro-resistant tablets.
-The gastro-resistant tablets have a coating which protects them from stomach acid and releases the drug later on in the gut.
+Naproxen is available as regular tablets or as gastro-resistant tablets.
+The gastro-resistant tablets have a coating that protects them from stomach acid and releases the drug later on in the gut.
 This can help to protect the stomach from being irritated by the drug.

-For people unable to take this medicine, paracetamol is a good alternative because it is suitable for most people.
+For people unable to take this medicine, paracetamol is a suitable alternative as it can be used by most people.
 Other NSAIDs available over the counter include ibuprofen, aspirin, and topical diclofenac (Voltarol).